KmolYuan/four-bar-rs/README.md

 ### NetBSD

-On NetBSD a pre-compiled binary is available from the official repositories, to install it simply run:
+In NetBSD, a pre-compiled binary is available from the official repositories.
+To install it simply run the following command:

 ```bash
 pkgin install four-bar-rs